aammya8/cse15l-lab-reports/lab-report-4.md

 ## Lab Report 4
 *For each snippet of code, add a test to both your implementation of markdown-parse and the implementation you reviewed.
 Run the tests and show the results of running the tests on each.
 This means you should add a total of 6 test methods (3 to each implementation).*

+*Note, to get the expected output, I uploaded the snippets to GitHub as markdown file.
+I then saw which was links since they were colored blue in the preview.
+I then figured out what the link inside should be by clicking the blue links. e.g. I put the snippet files into a repo called `random`.
+Then when I clicked a link it redirected to `https://github.com/doraemon127/random/blob/main/ucsd.edu`, telling me that the read link was `ucsd.edu`*

 *For each snippet below, you will find a description of the expected output, the code for the test, and the output for running the test on both implementation.
 There will then be a short explaination of if/how errors with tests for the 3 snippets can be fixed with a small change*

 >`System.out.println("Start.🎙")`